Abdelrhmanyassser/SRS/README.md

 ## Key Features:

-- dashboard (managing tool) for website
+- dashboard (managing tool) for the website
 - Dynamic symposium which has:
   1. Abstract submission
   2.